-The charitable company's Memorandum of Association is the primary governing document of the academy trust.
+The charitable company's Memorandum and Articles of Association are the primary governing document of the academy trust.

 The Governors of St. Matthias Church of England Primary Academy are also the directors of the charitable company for the purpose of company law.